elizabeth-poggie/elizabeth-poggie/_content/notes/10-W24-intro-to-programming.md

 }
 ```

-Its a neat way that we can make repetitive tasks faster !!
+Its a neat way that you can make repetitive tasks faster !!

 But wait, what happens if more students are admitted into the program?
-We would need to go back into this for loop every time and increase the `5` by 1 every time !!
-TRASH.
-We need to think like a lazy programmer.
+You would need to go back into this for loop every time and increase the `5` by 1 every time !!
+TRASH !!
+You must think like a lazy programmer.

 ```cs
 double sum = 0;